Kim Bodnia: Career

-As director
+In early 2014, Bodnia directed readings of The Tailor's Tale, a play based on his Jewish grandfather's experience of life in Copenhagen under Nazi occupation, written by his cousin Alexander Bodin Saphir, and performed at the Scandinavia House–The Nordic Center in America in New York.

-In 2001 Bodnia co-wrote and directed the short film Escape - Flugten fra ensomheden ("Escape - Flight from loneliness").
-In early 2014 he directed readings of The Tailor's Tale, a play based on his Jewish grandfather's experience of life in Copenhagen under Nazi occupation, written by his cousin Alexander Bodin Saphir, and performed at the Scandinavia House–The Nordic Center in America in New York.
+In 2025, Bodnia appeared in Formula One-themed drama F1, directed by Joseph Kosinski.
+He portrayed APXGP team principal Kaspar Smolinski.
+In the ensemble cast, Bodnia appears alongside Brad Pitt, Javier Bardem and Kerry Condon, among others.

 Personal life

 Bodnia has been married twice.
-His first marriage was to actress Lotte Andersen, with whom he has a son, who is also an actor.
-He is currently married to actress Rikke Louise Andersson, who played his wife in Bleeder, with whom he has two sons and a daughter.
+His first marriage was to actress Lotte Andersen, with whom he has a son, Louis Bodnia Andersen, who is also an actor and who played a younger him in Killing Eve.
+He is married to actress Rikke Louise Andersson, who played his wife in Bleeder.
+They have two sons and a daughter.